Murder of Selena: Media response

-When radio station KEDA-AM broke the news of Selena's death, many people accused the staff of lying because the next day was April Fools' Day.
-In San Antonio, major Spanish-language radio stations including Tejano 107, KXTN-FM, KRIO-FM and KEDA-AM, began monitoring developments.
+When San Antonio radio station KEDA-AM broke the news of Selena's death, many people assumed the staff were lying because the next day was April Fools' Day.
+Other major Spanish-language radio stations in San Antonio, including Tejano 107, KXTN-FM and KRIO-FM, began monitoring developments.
 Radio stations in Texas began playing Selena's music non-stop and taking telephone calls from distressed fans.
 All major U.S. networks interrupted their regular programming to break the news.
-The lead item on national television network evening news programs in Corpus Christi had been the end of the 1994–95 Major League Baseball strike.
-Within thirty minutes of its announcement, Selena's murder was the lead item on all television stations in South Texas.
+The lead item on news programs in Corpus Christi had been the end of the 1994–95 Major League Baseball strike.
+Within thirty minutes of its announcement, however, Selena's murder was the lead item on all television stations in South Texas.

-Her death was front-page news in The New York Times for two days, and was featured prominently on BBC World News.
+Selena's death was front-page news in The New York Times for two days, and was featured prominently on BBC World News.
 News of the singer's death reached Japan, where David Byrne first heard of the shooting.
 Univision and Telemundo were among the first national news stations to arrive at the crime scene.
 Coverage of the singer's death and the murder trial dominated American newscasts in 1995.
 Carlos Lopez of KMIQ-105.1 told the Corpus Christi Caller-Times that "Tejano music is dead for at least today" and compared the reactions to Selena's death to reactions to the Wall Street Crash of 1929 and called March 31, 1995, "Black Friday".
-The media response Selena received was "unprecedented" for a Latin artist, and Hispanic writers expressed how the mainstream media typically ignores "people from the border".
+The media response the murder received was "unprecedented" for a Latin artist, and Hispanic writers expressed how the mainstream media typically ignored "people from the border".

 Newsstands were swarmed by people looking for items concerning Selena.
-A line for the edition of April 1, 1995, of the Corpus Christi Caller Times formed.
+A line for the edition of April 1, 1995, of the Caller Times formed.
 The company added 11,000 copies to their print run and later printed 20,000 more copies to meet continued demand for the paper.
 Texas newspaper The Monitor, sold out two issues in the days following the singer's death, "a truly remarkable feat" said writer Daniel Cavazos.
 He continued that the event of a newspaper issue selling out happens once every two-three decades.
 A People magazine issue was released several days after her murder.
-Its publishers believed interest would soon wane.
-They released a commemorative issue within a week when it became apparent that interest was growing.
-The issue sold nearly a million copies, selling the entire first and second run within two weeks.
+Despite its publishers' assumption that interest would soon wane, a commemorative issue sold nearly a million copies, selling the entire first and second run within two weeks.
 It became a collector's item—a first in the history of People.
-Betty Cortina, editor of People, told Biography, "it was unheard of" for an issue to completely sell out.
+Betty Cortina, editor of People, later said, "it was unheard of" for an issue to completely sell out.
 In the following months, the success of the Selena issue led the company to release People en Español aimed at the Latino market.
 This was followed by Newsweek en Español and Latina magazine.